Azure/azure-policy/samples/SQL/deploy-sql-server-auditing/README.md

-# [Preview]: Deploy Auditing on SQL servers
+# Deploy Auditing on SQL servers

 This policy ensures that Auditing is enabled on SQL Servers for enhanced security & compliance.
 It will automatically create a storage account in the same region as the SQL server to store audit records.

 ## Try on Portal